 Worse, in elections since the adoption of voter ID, we have had poll monitors routinely see people improperly denied the right to vote because of this law.
-To give just a few examples from the reports we have received:
+To give just a few examples from the reports we have received in past years:

-- In Smithfield, an ACLU poll monitor witnessed one voter turned away for lack of identification.
-Because she arrived shortly before the polls closed, she did not return with acceptable ID and thus never got to vote. - In Providence, a voter without ID was allowed to cast a provisional ballot, but was wrongly told he had to go to the Board of Canvassers the following day, with identification, in order to have his vote count. - In Warwick, a voter was turned away not because he did not have identification, but because he refused to present it.
-This voter was denied a provisional ballot, and wrongly told that such ballots were available only to those unable to present identification. - An elderly Hispanic voter, suffering with a broken foot, was disenfranchised in Providence when poll workers incorrectly told him that his Rhode Island driver's license was not a valid form of identification because the address did not match his address on the voter rolls.
+In Smithfield, an ACLU poll monitor witnessed one voter turned away for lack of identification.
+Because she arrived shortly before the polls closed, she did not return with acceptable ID and thus never got to vote.

+In Providence, a voter without ID was allowed to cast a provisional ballot, but was wrongly told he had to go to the Board of Canvassers the following day, with identification, in order to have his vote count.

+An elderly Hispanic voter, suffering with a broken foot, was disenfranchised when poll workers incorrectly told him that his Rhode Island driver's license was not a valid form of identification because the address did not match his address on the voter rolls.
 He was not given a provisional ballot, and so returned home to obtain proof of his residency.
 However, it was learned in follow-up contact with this resident that, suffering from continued pain related to his fractured foot, he was unable to return to the polling place and never cast his vote.